A structure-preserving discretisation of SO(3)-rotation fields for finite Cosserat micropolar elasticity: Objective and structure-preserving discretisations

 which is a closed-form solution of the exponential map $\exp:\so(3) \to \SO(3)$.
 True rotations are updated multiplicatively rather than additively, where a total multiplicative update guarantees path-independence \cite{Jeleni1999}, cf. \cref{ap:mul}.
 Thus, in this approach rotations are updated at the nodes before extracting the corresponding axial vector with

 which is a closed-form formula of the logarithmic map $\log : \SO(3) \to \so(3)$, cf. \cite{Lankeit2014} and \cref{ap:log}.
 The updated axial vector is then interpolated in $\R^3$.
-However, this is non-objective \cite{Crisfield1999,Bauchau2013}, as rigid-body rotations are not maintained in the interpolation of the axial vector.
-To illustrate, let $\Coss_1$ and $\Coss_2$ be two nodal values with corresponding nodal functions $\phi_1 \in \CG^1(\Vol)$ and $\phi_2\in \CG^1(\Vol)$, and impose the rigid body rotation $\bm{Q}$, then a linear interpolation yields
+However, this is non-objective \cite{Crisfield1999,Bauchau2013,Romero2004,Choi2024}, as rigid-body rotations are not maintained in the interpolation of the axial vector.
+To illustrate, let $\Coss_1$ and $\Coss_2$ be two nodal values with corresponding nodal functions $\phi_1 \in \CG^1(\Vol)$ and $\phi_2\in \CG^1(\Vol)$ \AS{of the Lagrange interpolant $\Pi_g^1$}, and impose the rigid body rotation $\bm{Q}$, then a linear interpolation yields

 since the matrix logarithm can satisfy $\log(\bm{Q} \Coss) = \log \bm{Q} + \log\Coss$ and the exponential map can satisfy $\exp(\log \bm{Q} + \log\Coss) = \exp(\log \bm{Q}) \exp( \log\Coss)$ \textbf{if and only if} the product of the two rotation tensors commutes $\bm{Q}\Coss = \Coss \bm{Q}$, which is generally \textbf{not} the case, cf. \cref{ap:mexp}.